devjgm/papers/cpp_civil_time.md

  `civil_month`  | `2015-11-01 00:00:00`
  `civil_year`   | `2015-01-01 00:00:00`

-Each civil time type performs arithmetic on the field to which it is aligned (See [Appendix A](#Appendix-A) for more information about a common problem that is avoided by alignment).
+Each civil time type performs arithmetic on the field to which it is aligned.
 This means that adding 1 to a `civil_day` increments the day field (normalizing as necessary), and subtracting 7 from a `civil_month` operates on the month field (normalizing as necessary).
 All arithmetic produces a new value that represents a valid civil time.
 Difference requires two similarly aligned civil time types and returns the scaler answer in units of the given alignment.
 For example, the difference between two `civil_hour` objects will give an answer in hours.

 Finally, in addition to the six civil time types just described, there are a handful of helper functions and algorithms for performing common calculations.
 These will be described in the API section below.

-## API
+## Synopsis

-The following code snippet illustrates the public API for each of the civil time types described above.
+The following code illustrates the public API for each of the six civil time types described above.
 As an implementation choice, Google chose to write one class template that is parameterized on the alignment field as a tag struct.